hothithanhthao/ContactApp/README.md

 # ContactApp
-I got all inmages from https://randomuser.me/ and then I store all information to the json file "http://ptm.fi/data/employees.json".
+I got all images from https://randomuser.me/ and then I store all information to the json file "http://ptm.fi/data/employees.json".
 After that, I call it into my tableView cell and show all information.